Frequently Asked Questions on Deportation

 If I’m facing deportation, do I have to leave New Zealand as soon as possible?

 Usually, you do not have to leave New Zealand straight away.
 In most cases, there would be options or certain steps that you could take.
 For example, you may be able to appeal against your deportation liability, within certain time limits.
+The options will also depend on the class of visa that you hold.

 Will I be allowed to remain in New Zealand?